raquel-dantas/DynFrag1D/readme.md

 After settle the inputs just run the `main.py`.

 The outputs files for eacht time-step are going to be save in a pickle file.
-Use `verify_results.py` to read it.
+You can use `verify_results.py` to read it.